tmaringgele/CausalBoundingEngine/README.md

 ## Overview

 CausalBoundingEngine is a modular Python package that provides a **unified interface** for comparing and applying state-of-the-art causal bounding algorithms.
-It enables researchers and practitioners to compute bounds on causal effects when unmeasured confounding is present or when using instrumental variables.
+It enables researchers and practitioners to compute bounds on causal effects when unmeasured confounding is present.

 ### Key Features

 🔧 **Unified Interface** - Consistent API across all algorithms and scenarios
-📊 **Multiple Algorithms** - Manski, Tian-Pearl, AutoBound, CausalOptim, Zaffalonbounds, and more
+📊 **Multiple Algorithms** - Manski, Tian-Pearl, AutoBound, Causaloptim, Zaffalonbounds, and more
 🎯 **Flexible Scenarios** - Support for confounded and instrumental variable settings
 🔗 **External Engines** - Integration with R (rpy2) and Java (jpype1) backends
 🚀 **Easy Extension** - Simple framework for adding new algorithms and scenarios